robzr/ecobar/README.md

 - When multiple Macs are running this, and one goes to sleep and wakes up, there can be refresh token collisions resulting in re-registration being required (being addressed)

 TODO:
-- rewriting file load/save logic for better cloud awareness, to avoid token collisions
+- Port to BitBar v2 for faster refresh, static menu bar, fewer processes
 - Update registration process for instant refresh
-- Add more control/display features
+- Add more control/display features or customization/preferences